 5-172H, City Centre Campus10700 – 104 AvenueEdmonton, AB780/497-4586

-Brian's primary academic interests focus in two main areas: game design and implementation; and instruction.
-He's currently working to create an application to automatically generate the static elements of a game such as terrain, roads, rivers, etc. and on the problems virtual reality creates in the user interface.
+Brian's primary academic interests focus in two main areas: game design and implementation and instruction.
+He's currently working to create an application to automatically generate the static elements of a game such as terrain, roads and rivers and on the problems virtual reality creates in the user interface.

 Teaching and Research Interests

 - CMPT 103 Introduction to Computer Programming (Python)

 - CMPT 201 Introduction to Structured Programming

 - CMPT 330 Introduction to Real Time Gaming

 - CMPT 315 Web-Centric Computing and eCommerce